blitzzz-303/dbt-forecast/readme.md

 3. Start the Docker container using the following command

     ``docker-compose run --rm sf``

-4. (Optional) To generate the Snowpark function, after logging into the container, use the following command ``python scripts/sf_func_gen.py``

-5. Start testing the function by running the following command ``dbt build``
+4. Start testing the function by running the following command ``dbt build``